ravenkimr/ZenDesk-2.0/README.md

 - Communication with OpenAI's API to enable Whisper and ChatGPT analysis
 - Real-time transcription
 - Live chatbox functionality
+- Discussion satistics to gauge user behaviors and development
 - LEDs with serial communication enable user peripheral interactions
 - Improved UI for user-friendliness
 - Improved functionality for volume detection, transcription, and analysis